If you are intending to come to the UK to study whilst you are pregnant, there are several factors to think about.

 If you intend to work during your studies, this will also be a factor.
 Think about the support that will be available to you, and how you will manage your time.
 If you have concerns about this, speak to us to explore your options.

 You will also need to think about the financial cost of having and caring for a child in the UK.
 This will include arranging for suitable accommodation and having access to essential items, including somewhere for the baby to sleep, baby changing supplies, milk/formula if needed, clothing and transportation equipment, including carriers, car seats and pushchairs.

-It is important to note that these essentials are not provided by the NHS, so think carefully about your finances and whether you are able to absorb this cost alongside maintaining yourself and any other dependents.
+It is important to note that these essentials are not provided by the NHS, so think carefully about your finances and whether you are able to absorb this cost alongside maintaining yourself.

 If you do intend to travel, follow the required advice based on the stage of your pregnancy.
 Check with your airline, as they may have specific rules in place regarding flying whilst pregnant, and expect documentation from a medical professional.
 Generally, it is not advised to fly if you are in the final stages of your pregnancy.

 If you are a new student and due to travel soon, and would like to discuss your options, email email@example.com for advice.

 Once you arrive in the UK, it is important to register with a GP as soon as possible.
 If you are pregnant, this will allow the appropriate services to contact you and understand your circumstances.
 Please do not wait for too long before seeking advice from medical professionals, as this could impact your pregnancy.

 Check our advice on registering with a doctor here.